+My aunt Gale sent me this recipe for Gingersnaps in a Christmas card a few years ago along with another blast from the past recipe.
 I don’t bake a lot of cookies.
 Not because I don’t like them but because I’d eat them all.
 This Gingersnap Cookie recipe is kind of a lazy alternative to making gingerbread men.
 No rolling out or cutting.
 Just roll into balls, dip in sugar and bake.
 While they cook they get a crackly top and glisten with the crystals of sugar.
 And that smell…..reminds me of childhood.

-Cookie dough is pretty stiff so if you have a stand mixer it’s a bit easier.
+Gingersnap cookie dough is pretty stiff so if you have a stand mixer it’s a bit easier.
 But you can also work on your arm muscles and mix the dough by hand.

 Take your egg out of the fridge to let it warm up to room temperature.
 This just helps it incorporate better into the ingredients.
 If you’re boiling or poaching an egg or other methods where you want it to stay together, cold right from the fridge is best.

 Sift together the dry ingredients.
 Except the sugar.
 Preheat the oven.

 Measure the shortening.
 You can use a little science to get an accurate measurement of any fat based ingredient like lard, peanut butter, butter etc. Just fill a large measuring cup with cold water to a certain measurement and add the shortening and watch the water line go up.
 If you need 3/4 cup of shortening, fill the cup to 1 and 1/4 cup cold water, immerse the shortening in until the water line reaches 2 cups.
 So you have just used displacement.
 See?
 Science wasn’t a waste of time after all!